-- Right-click the relevant element and choose Add to Favorites in its local menu. - Drag the element from one of the Multimedia Catalog categories to the Favorites category.
+- Right-click the relevant element and choose Add to Favorites in its local menu. - Drag the element from its Pictures panel category to the Favorites category.

 The element is now copied to the Favorites category.
 If you want to remove it from this category at a later stage, right-click it again and choose Remove from Favorites in its local menu.